lantoli/terraform-provider-lantoli/docs/guides/importing-organization.md

 ## Important Considerations

-### API Credentials
+### API Credentials Usage

-When importing an organization:
-- The provider will use the API credentials configured in the provider block.
-- Unlike creating a new organization (which generates new API keys), importing uses your existing credentials.
-- Ensure your API key has Organization Owner permissions for the organization being imported.
+- When importing an organization, the provider API credentials are used.
+Ensure that your API key has Organization Owner permissions for the organization being imported.
+- When creating an organization, the process remains unchanged: new API keys are generated as part of the resource creation, and these keys will be used for subsequent `mongodbatlas_organization` resource operations.

+**Important**: API credentials stored in the `mongodbatlas_organization` Terraform state will take precedence, regardless of their validity.

 ### Creation-Only Attributes

-Remember that the following attributes **cannot be specified** when importing:
+The newly-declared optional attributes **cannot be specified** when importing:
 - `org_owner_id` - The organization owner is already set.
 - `description` - API key description from organization creation.
 - `role_names` - API key roles from organization creation.